Skip to main content

 “Sleeping causes changes to test results.
 It is not possible that test results could cause any changes to sleeping.”

 When altering the independent variable during an experiment, your goal is to track and measure the changes it causes to dependent variables.
-Remember that changes in the dependent variable can only occur due to independent variable manipulation.
+Remember that changes in the dependent variable should only occur due to independent variable manipulation.

 To better understand the nuanced differences between dependent and independent variables, let’s explore a few examples: